hackinter/BcryptHash/README.md

 ## Brute Force (Educational Purpose Only) 🔓:

 The brute force option is designed for educational purposes to demonstrate how password hashes can be cracked using a wordlist.
-It is highly recommended to use strong and complex passwords to prevent brute-force attacks. 🛡️
+Using strong and complex passwords to prevent brute-force attacks is highly recommended. 🛡️

 **Disclaimer**: This tool is for educational purposes only.
-Use it responsibly and only on systems where you have explicit permission to test. 🚫
+Use it responsibly and only on systems with explicit permission to test. 🚫

 ## License 📜
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/hackinter/oneclick/blob/main/LICENSE) file for more details.

 ## Contributing 🤝
 We welcome contributions!
-If you would like to contribute, feel free to fork the repository and submit a pull request.
+If you'd like to contribute, you can fix the repository and submit a pull request.
 If you encounter any bugs or have suggestions, please open an issue.

 ## Contact 📧
 For any queries or issues, feel free to reach out to us: